-The mission of William Rainey Harper College. as part of the system of public community colleges in Illinois, is to provide to college district residents a comprehensive postsecondary education which includes transfer, career, and continuing education programs.
-In addition to fulfilling this primary mission.
-Harper College also offers specialized programs and services in cooperation with local school districts, area business and industry, and other community colleges.
+The mission of William Rainey Harper College, as part of the system of public community colleges in Illinois, is to provide to District No. 512 residents a comprehensive postsecondary education which includes transfer, career, and continuing education programs.
+In addition to fulfilling this primary mission, Harper College also offers specialized programs and services in cooperation with local school districts, area business and industry, and other community colleges.
+The educational and cultural opportunities offered to students and community residents are developed and enhanced within the Harper College philosophy of academic excellence, service to the community, and innovative educational leadership.

 Programs developed to meet the needs of the community are offered at reasonable cost to students, district taxpayers, and the State of Illinois.
-Each student is accepted without social discrimination.
-The ultimate goal is to provide an educational environment that allows the individual the maximum opportunity to develop through successful learning experiences.
+The ultimate goal of Harper College is to provide an educational environment that allows the individual the maximum opportunity to develop through successful learning experiences.